renchantingduo/cesartorres92/README.md

 <img src="https://codehs.com/uploads/a83ce60dc31d23f4953f9fc73334ac8c" width="350" height="343">
 <br>
-Call me Bow or my display name!
+Call me by my current skin plz!
 I go by any pronouns but i prefer not using they on me ^_^
 <br>
 I love love love Minecraft..and a LOT of other stuff!!